 A typical day on the farm in summer is from 7 to 11 a.m., then 2:30 to 5 p.m.
 They will manually tackle any weeds, arrange the field, multiply the plants, as well as water and clean them.

-When the women aren’t working, they will spend time with their family, which is important in Vietnam.
+When women aren’t working, they will spend time with their family, which is important in Vietnam.
 Forero tells me spiritual trips, like visiting the Pagodes (a Buddhist temple) continue to be an important aspect of all Vietnamese people’s free time.
 “One important aspect of Vietnamese women’s lives is that it’s very common to benefit from skincare ‘soins’ (treatments) and massages.
-This is not reserved for the wealthy class, and it’s very common that at the end of the day they will go to a hair salon or to a massage centre to have a relaxing moment.”
-In fact, that’s something I noticed in the capital of Hanoi, that is beauty trips are jaw-droppingly affordable, around £6 for a 60-minute massage that is comparable to many that you would pay upwards of £60 for in the UK.
+This is not reserved for the wealthy class, and it’s very common that at the end of the day they will go to a hair salon or to a massage center to have a relaxing moment.”
+In fact, that’s something I noticed in the capital of Hanoi, that is beauty trips are jaw-droppingly affordable, around $8 for a 60-minute massage that is comparable to many that you would pay upwards of $80.

 There is a real sense of pride and community spirit on the farm, and every time I reach for a pot of the Kiehl’s Ginger Leaf & Hibiscus Mask, I’ll now think of those women.
 And while it’s just one ingredient, it symbolises for me a need for us all to question and understand more about the provenance of the ingredients contained in the products we use every day.